CtrlK

 Definition

-Aitesis (αἴτησις): A dialogical act of proactively inferring context sufficiency before execution, where AI identifies uncertainties, collects contextual evidence via codebase exploration to enrich question quality, and inquires about remaining uncertainties through information-gain prioritized mini-choices for user resolution.
+Aitesis (αἴτησις): A dialogical act of proactively inferring context sufficiency before execution, where AI identifies uncertainties across multiple dimensions (factual, coherence, relevance), collects contextual evidence via codebase exploration, classifies each uncertainty by dimension and verifiability, and inquires about remaining uncertainties through information-gain prioritized mini-choices for user resolution.

 ── FLOW ──